affiliate disclosure

 For beginners, even pro internet marketers, there are specific criteria one should look for in any web host before making a choice.

-Here are some essential features you should watch for in a potential web host.
+Here are some essential features to look for in a potential web host.

 1. Responsive Customer Support

-You should look for customer support channels in any potential web hosting provider.
+You should look for customer support channels when choosing a web hosting provider.
 Take it or leave it; no matter how good a web host is, something will surely break someday.

 You need your web host’s support team to be there when you need it.
-If your web host only provides one support channel, that indicates an unreliable support team.
+If your web host offers only one support channel, it indicates an unreliable support team.

-Imagine you’re in the middle of a BIG launch, and suddenly, your website is offline.
+Imagine you’re in the middle of a BIG launch when suddenly your website goes offline.

 You tried everything you could from your end, but nothing seemed to be working.
 It appears you need your web host to get it back online.